mmanos/laravel-casset/README.md

 Casset Package for Laravel 4
 ============================

 Casset is an asset manager for Laravel 4 applications.
-Some of the main features include:
+Some things it can do:

-* Create one or more containers of assets.
+* Create one or more asset containers.
-* Compiles less files.
+* Compile less files.
-* Combines assets into one file.
+* Combine assets into one file.
-* Minifies asset content.
+* Minify output.
-* Accepts assets from Laravel package public directories. <code>"package::js/file.js"</code>
+* Accept assets from Laravel package public directories. `"package::js/file.js"`

 Installation via Composer
 -------------------------